jbulin/jbulin.github.io/teaching/spring/ntin071/tutorial/index.md

 title: "NTIN071 Automata and grammars: tutorial"
 ---

-# NTIN071 Automata and grammars: tutorial (Spring 2024)
+# NTIN071 Automata and grammars: tutorial (Spring 2025)

-This page contains information about my English tutorial class (Thursday 2pm in S11).
-If you are enrolled in Dr. Kuboň's class (Tuesday 9am in S11), refer to him for information about your class.
+This page contains information about my English tutorial class (Monday 3:40pm in S11).
+If you are enrolled in Dr. Kuboň's class (Tuesday 2pm in S11), refer to him for information about your class.

 Office hours during the teaching period  (in S303):

-* Monday 12:20
-* Wednesday 14:00 (on May 22 cancelled due to the exam)
-* Thursday 15:40
+* TBA

 or individually by appointment.
 (If you plan to come but expect to be late, please email me.)